Multivariate Bayesian variable selection with application to multi-trait genetic fine mapping

 \fontsize{11}{11pt plus.8pt minus .6pt}\selectfont \centerline{Travis Canida, Hongjie Ke, Shuo Chen, Zhenyao Ye and Tianzhou Ma} \centerline{\it University of Maryland} \fontsize{9}{11.5pt plus.8pt minus .6pt}\selectfont

 \begin{quotation} {\it Abstract:}

-As more data being collected nowadays, it is common to analyze multiple related responses from the same study.
-Existing variable selection methods select variables for all responses without considering that some features may only predict a subset of responses but not the rest.
-Motivated by the multi-trait fine mapping problem in genetics, we develop a novel Bayesian indicator variable selection method with a large number of grouped predictors targeting at multiple correlated and possibly heterogeneous responses.
-We showed the advantage of our method via extensive simulations and a fine mapping example to identify causal variants associated with multiple addictive behaviors.
+Variable selection has played a critical role in modern statistical learning and scientific discoveries.
+Numerous regularization and Bayesian variable selection methods have been developed in the past two decades for variable selection, but most of these methods consider selecting variables for only one response.
+As more data is being collected nowadays, it is common to analyze multiple related responses from the same study.
+Existing multivariate variable selection methods select variables for all responses without considering the possible heterogeneity across different responses, i.e. some features may only predict a subset of responses but not the rest.
+Motivated by the multi-trait fine mapping problem in genetics to identify the causal variants for multiple related traits, we developed a novel multivariate Bayesian variable selection method to select critical predictors from a large number of grouped predictors that target at multiple correlated and possibly heterogeneous responses.
+Our new method is featured by its selection at multiple levels, its incorporation of prior biological knowledge to guide selection and identification of best subset of responses predictors target at.
+We showed the advantage of our method via extensive simulations and a real fine mapping example to identify causal variants associated with different subsets of addictive behaviors.

 {\it Key words and phrases:} Variable Selection, Multivariate, Fine-mapping, Bayesian

 \end{quotation}

 \thefigure{\arabic{figure}} \thetable{\arabic{table}}